Student Right to Know & CONSUMER INFORMATION

 • Cost of Attendance

 • The Institute’s tuition and fees can be found here.
 PIMS uses both data from the College Board for the Pittsburgh metro area and data from student housing surveys to develop our cost of attendance.
-If utilizing federal or state financial aid the cost of attendance is used to package your award and is provided on each award letter distributed.
+If utilizing federal or state financial aid the cost of attendance is used to package your offer and is provided on each award letter distributed.

 • Tuition and Fees